-The graduate field of natural resources is core to our mission of creating knowledge and facilitating learning to improve society’s stewardship of the environment and promote a conservation ethos for a sustainable planet.
+The graduate field of natural resources and the environment is core to our mission of creating knowledge and facilitating learning to improve society’s stewardship of the environment and promote a conservation ethos for a sustainable planet.
 We foster a strong sense of community within the graduate field, which includes faculty and graduate students from within the Department of Natural Resources and across Cornell University.

-Graduate Field of Natural Resources
+Graduate Field of Natural Resources and the Environment

 MS, PhD and joint MS/PhD